Your assets speak volumes. Are you listening?

 Set a clear path of what you want your organization to achieve — there is a lot of technology in the market, but you must first understand the end goal.
 Provide sponsorship so that teams are empowered to provide standardization across sites so that operational efficiencies can be realized.

-Lastly, pilots are a powerful tool, but they must have clear requirements and defined time limits, so that whether they are a success or failure you can move forward with operationalizing the result at scale or moving toward a different solution.
+Lastly, pilots are a powerful tool, but they must have clear requirements and defined time limits, so that whether they are a success or a failure you can move forward with operationalizing the result at scale or moving toward a different solution.

 It’s time to put your industrial data to work and listen to what it has to say by building a technology foundation to achieve operational excellence.